- There are many different kinds of birth control pills (BCPs).

 - You should take one pill each day, at the same time of day until you finish the pack.
 Take the Pill when you are doing something regularly so you don’t forget.
 For example, you could keep your pill pack near your toothbrush, or set your cell phone alarm as a reminder.
 The best time to take the Pill is ½ an hour after a complete meal such as dinner or at bedtime.
 You may have slight nausea the first month, but this usually goes away with time.
 Some people who take the Pill first thing in the morning find that they are more likely to have nausea, especially if they skip breakfast, so taking the pill at dinnertime may help.

 - After completing a 28-day pack, you should immediately start a new pack of pills the next day.
 During your fourth week on the pill cycle, you should get your menstrual period.
 Your menstrual period will stop once you begin the new pack of pills.

 Can I take more than 21 days of birth control pills in a row?

-Some girls prefer to take 42 pills (2 packages of pills), 63 pills, or even continuous pills because of cramps, PMS, or convenience.
-In fact one Pill type comes in a package with 84 pills and 7 reminder pills, and another with 84 pills and then 7 low dose estrogen pills.
+Some teens prefer to take 42 pills (2 packages of pills), 63 pills, or even continuous pills because of cramps, PMS, or convenience.
+In fact, there is a type of birth control pill that comes in a package with 84 pills and 7 reminder pills, and another with 84 pills and then 7 low dose estrogen pills.
 Talk to your health care provider about whether extended Pill taking makes sense for you.

 Extended pill taking works best with monophasic Pills (all one dose, all one color).
-The downside is that some girls get more irregular periods or, unexpected spotting and some insurance companies may not allow the extra packages without a medical reason.
+The downside is that irregular periods or unexpected spotting may occur and some insurance companies may not allow the extra packages without a medical reason.

 What if I forget to take one or more combined birth control pills?

-What if I forget to take one or more progestin only birth control pills?
+What if I forget to take one or more progestin-only birth control pills or “mini pills”?